yuulive/hfkhv/README.md

 # Post 1.0.0 plan

+- [ ] validate if object is self referenced
 - [ ] validate table schema when hash has changed (by creating separate DB? and comparing?) before applying all other updates
 - [ ] `PGFINE_ALLOW_DROP` variable to protect production envs
 - [ ] example projects at `./example/`